How one spouse can force another to stay married in 2018

 That is a long time to be forced to remain in a marriage that is well and truly over.
 Especially when you are 68 years old.

 Guillaumes LLP Solicitors is a full-service law firm based in Weybridge, Surrey.
-We have a highly experienced family law team who can assist you with all matters relating to divorce.
+We have a highly experienced team of family law solicitors who can assist you with all matters relating to divorce.
 To make an appointment, please call us on 01932 840 111.